 Similar to the above, Project Gutenberg provides copies of books.
-In this case, it’s out of copyright ones, and unlike the Internet Archive, they’re often provided as text, not scans – making them easier to search and reference.
-It’s particularly useful if you often reference older works.
+In this case, it’s out of copyright, and unlike the Internet Archive, they’re often provided as text, not scans – making them easier to search and reference.
+It’s instrumental if you often reference older works.

 Brainpop is an animated educational site with games, activities, and short films.
 There’s also BrainPOP Jr (suitable for 3-5-year-olds), BrainPOP ELL (English language learning) and GameUP (educational games).
 A recent study showed a statistically significant improvement in schools that use BrainPOP.

 Flipgrid is suitable for all age groups.
 You create a topic, add relevant resources, and then share it with students.
 You share the link, and then learners can join by recording a video with the in-app camera.
 This camera allows them to add text, upload clips, and add emojis.
 It’s a great way to capture that in-person discussion feel, just in an asynchronous way.